 In 2020 I was lucky to be able to devote a lot more time to reading.
-I originally set my goal on Goodreads at 25 books which I thought was going to be a stretch (!) but after working from home for most of 2020 I soon found one of the greatest morning pleasures was to make a coffee and sit down with a good read before work.
+I originally set my goal on Goodreads at 25 books which I thought was going to be a stretch!
+After working from home for most of 2020 I soon found one of the greatest morning pleasures was to make a coffee and sit down with a good read before work.

-I finished my 31st book on the last day of 2020.
+On the last day of 2020 I finished my 31st book.
 You can find more detailed reviews on my Goodreads account.

 Here are my TOP 5 ‘Good Reads’:

 Ever since I was a child Antarctica has held a certain fascination for me.
 Imagine being halfway to Antarctica only to discover the entire engine room is filled with fire.
-Imagine throwing out a multi million dollar research device only to have it snap off into the ocean.
-Imagine planning your research program for years only to never set foot on the ice due to inclement weather.
+Throwing out a multi million dollar research device only to have it snap off into the ocean.
+Planning your research program for years only to never set foot on the ice due to inclement weather.
 These are the stories of the engineers, scientists and crew aboard the Aurora Australis.
 Maybe one day I can visit Antarctica on Australia’s newest ice breaker, Nuyina!

 If you love stories of adventure, survival, espionage and exploration then this is for you – a compilation of short stories about incredible humans who embody the quality of ‘true grit’ and share a common mindset: REFUSAL to give up.
 It is split into themed sections such as survival stories, world war and Antarctic exploration.
 This book is a fantastic gateway into reading more about survivors depending on which stories interest you most!